JuliaData/DataFrames.jl/docs/src/man/split_apply_combine.md

 written by Hadley Wickham.

-The DataFrames package supports the split-apply-combine strategy through the `combine`, `select`/`select!` and `transform`/`transform!` functions.
+The DataFrames package supports the split-apply-combine strategy through the `groupby` function followed by `combine`, `select`/`select!` or transform`/`transform!`.

-In order to perform operations by groups you first need to create a `GroupedDataFrame` object from your data frame using `groupby` function that takes two arguments:
+In order to perform operations by groups you first need to create a `GroupedDataFrame` object from your data frame using the `groupby` function that takes two arguments:
 (1) a data frame to be grouped, and (2) a set of columns to group by.

-The differences between the above functions are the following:
+Operations can then be applied on each group using one of the following functions:
-* `select`: return a data frame with the number and order of rows exactly the same as the source, preserve only columns that have been calculated;
+* `select`: return a data frame with the number and order of rows exactly the same as the source data frame, including only new calculated columns;
-  `select!`: is an in-place version of `select`;
+  `select!` is an in-place version of `select`;
-* `transform`: return a data frame with the number and order of rows exactly the same as the source, preserve all columns from the source and columns that have been calculated;
+* `transform`: return a data frame with the number and order of rows exactly the same as the source data frame, including all columns from the source and new calculated columns;
-  `transform!`: is an in-place version of `transform`;
+  `transform!` is an in-place version of `transform`;
 * `combine`: does not put restrictions on number of rows returned, the order of rows is specified by the order of groups in `GroupedDataFrame`.